Yushi5058/Yushi5058/README.md

 # ABOUT ME

 Hello!
 I'm Yushi, a self-taught front-end developer with a passion for technology and strong drive to learn.
-I have dedicated countless hours to self-study and hands-on projects to develop my technical and soft skills.I'm a Vim/Neovim lover who uses it in my daily dev workflow.
+I have dedicated countless hours to self-study and hands-on projects to develop my technical and soft skills.
+I'm a Vim/Neovim lover who uses it in my daily dev workflow.
 I'm also a linux enthusiast and FOSS enjoyer and I'm looking forward to contribute in the Open Source Community.

 # ACTIVITY